Stelios Parliaros is Greece’s leading celebrity pastry chef and internationally acclaimed 'wizard of pastry.'

 - 1 x vanilla bean

 - Beat in the mixer the butter with the icing sugar on high speed for about 20 minutes.
 The more we beat, the better the dough will be.
 With a sharp knife rip the vanilla bean and pour the seeds into the mixture together with the flour and baking powder sifted.
 Add the rum and continue beating for another 2-3 minutes until the dough is kneaded.
 Then add the caramelised almonds and mix.
 Make small balls, place them in an oven tray.
 Bake in preheated oven at 150 degrees C for 35 minutes.
 Remove from oven and let them cool thoroughly.
 Steam them with icing sugar or drizzle with the glaze.

 For the glaze & caramelised almonds→

 - For the caramelised almonds, in a small saucepan wet sugar with water and put on fire.
 When it starts to boil, pour the almonds and stir constantly over high heat.
-First they begin to drool.
+First, they begin to drool.
 Continue stirring until caramelised.
-Once they are ready, spread them on baking sheet and allow to cool.
+Once they are ready, spread them on a baking sheet and allow them to cool.

 ♦Baklavas with Aegina Pistachio by Stelios Parliaros